Granite Rock

 If the magma with the same composition forms an extrusive igneous rock, it will be rhyolite.

 Granite is widely used in buildings, kitchen countertops and tombstones.
-Some of the famous occurences are Devils Marbles in Australia, and El Captain in Yosemity and Mount Rushmore in the northern US.
+Some of the famous occurences are Devils Marbles in Australia, and El Capitan in Yosemity and Mount Rushmore in the northern US.